cmashamolcm/learn_react/react-basics/react_ctnd_nextjs.md

                         fallback: true/ false// this helps to decide if we need to create pages for unknown paths on the fly or not.
                         // if fallback: false => any other params except that we mentioned in paths list, 404 error comes.
-                        // If fallback: true => for unknown params, server will generate html and serve on the go like server side rendering.
+                        // If fallback: true => for unknown params, server will generate html and serve on the go like server side rendering. but first browser gets empty page and then later the roginal one.
+                                                So, we have to handle the gap between these 2 loads.
+Btter is 'blocking'
+                        //If fallback: "blocking" => the page is loaded once server finished pre-render for a non-existing path.
+                                                Till then browser have to wait.
                        };
              }